RolandMarton/Python_Help_Techniques/README.md

 35) Creating dict from a sentence, and check how many letters does it have.
 How many A, how many B etc
 36) Dictionary key sorting
 37) Implement sound/music to your game
+38) Implement sound/music to your game - with pygame - mixer (You can pause the music, resume, volume etc)

 #################################################################################